KwonVitalLab/KwonVitalLab.github.io/research/index.md

 - Jiang, Z., Seyedi, S., Griner, E., Abbasi, A., Rad, A.B., Kwon, H., Cotes, R.O. and Clifford, G.D., 2024.
 Multimodal Mental Health Digital Biomarker Analysis from Remote Interviews using Facial, Vocal, Linguistic, and Cardiovascular Patterns.
 IEEE Journal of Biomedical and Health Informatics.
 - Jiang, Z., Seyedi, S., Griner, E., Abbasi, A., Rad, A.B., Kwon, H., Cotes, R.O. and Clifford, G.D.
 (2024) Evaluating and mitigating unfairness in multimodal remote mental health assessments.
 PLOS Digital Health 3(7): e0000413. https://doi.org/10.1371/journal.pdig.0000413

+### Debiasing Artificial Intelligen for Monitoring Parkinson's Disease with Wearables in Underserved Populations

+{% include figure.html image="images/publications/arxiv-2502.09626.png" width="60%" %}

+Freezing of gait (FOG) is a debilitating feature of Parkinson's disease (PD), which is a cause of injurious falls among PD patients.
+Recent advances in wearable-based human activity recognition (HAR) technology have enabled the detection of FOG subtypes across benchmark datasets.
+Since FOG manifestation is heterogeneous, developing models that quantify FOG consistently across patients with varying demographics, FOG types, and PD conditions is important.
+Bias and fairness in FOG models remain understudied in HAR, with research focused mainly on FOG detection using single benchmark datasets.
+We evaluated the bias and fairness of HAR models for wearable-based FOG detection across demographics and PD conditions using multiple datasets and the effectiveness of transfer learning as a potential bias mitigation approach.
+Our evaluation using demographic parity ratio (DPR) and equalized odds ratio (EOR) showed model bias (DPR & EOR < 0.8) for all stratified demographic variables, including age, sex, and disease duration.
+Our experiments demonstrated that transfer learning from multi-site datasets and generic human activity representations significantly improved fairness (average change in DPR +0.027, +0.039, respectively) and performance (average change in F1-score +0.026, +0.018, respectively) across attributes, supporting the hypothesis that generic human activity representations learn fairer representations applicable to health analytics.

+- Timothy Odonga, Christine D. Esper, Stewart A. Factor, J. Lucas McKay, Hyeokhyen Kwon.
+"On the Bias, Fairness, and Bias Mitigation for a Wearable-based Freezing of Gait Detection in Parkinson's Disease." arXiv preprint arXiv:2502.09626 (2025).

 ### Mobile Artificial Intelligence Systems for Assessing Gait Impairment